 Site Name Dwellings

-1. Land South of Rhigos Road, Hirwaun 15
+1. Land South of Rhigos Road, Hirwaun.
+15

-2. Land East of Trenant, Penywaun 100
+2. Land east of Trenant, Penywaun 100

 3. Land South East of Llwydcoed Community Centre 15

-4. Site including the old brick works, old dairy and tipped land rear of Birchwood, Llwydcoed 175
+4. Site including the old brickworks, old dairy and tipped land rear of Birchwood, Llwydcoed.
+175

-5. Tegfan Farm, Potters Field, Trecynon 140
+5. Tegfan Farm, Potters Field, Trecynon.
+140

-6. Land at Nant y Wenallt, Abernant Road, Abernant 150
+6. $Land\ at\ Nant\ y\ Wenallt,\ Abernant\ Road,\ Abernant.$ 150

-7. Land bordered by Cefnpennar Road and Phillip Row, Cwmbach 40
+7. Land Bordered by Cefnpennar Road and Phillip Row, Cwmbach 40

 8. Dyffryn Row, Cwmbach 25

 9. Remainder of Ynyscynon Farm, Cwmbach 100

-10. Land to the end of Godreaman Street, Godreaman 40
+10. Land to the end of Godreaman Street, Godreaman.
+120

-11. Gwernifor Grounds, Mountain Ash 15
+11. Gwernifor Grounds, Mountain Ash.
+15

 12. Land Rear of Maerdy Road, Maerdy.
 50

 13. Land at Gwernllwyn Terrace, Tylorstown 30

 14. Site off Fenwick Street, Pontygwaith 40

 15. Old Hospital Site and School Playground, Treherbert.
 50

 Site Name Dwellings

+Land at the end of Ynysfeio Avenue, Treherbert.
+150

-16. Site at the end of Mace Lane, Treorchy 40
+Site at the end of Mace Lane, Treorchy 40

-17. Site off Cemetery Road, Treorchy 80
+Site off Cemetery Road, Treorchy.
+80

-18. Hospital Site, Llwynypia 190
+Hospital Site, Llwynypia.
+190

-19. Land at Park Street, Clydach Vale 30
+Land at Park Street, Clydach Vale.
+30

-20. Land at Dinas Road / Graig Ddu Road, Dinas 25
+Land at Dinas Road / Graig Ddu Road, Dinas.
+25

-21. Land at Catherine Crescent, Cymmer.
-15
+Land at Catherine Crescent, Cymmer 15

+Land at the end of Ynysfeio Avenue, Treherbert.
+Site at the end of Mace Lane, Treorchy Site off Cemetery Road, Treorchy.

-- 6.45 Between 2001 and 2006, only 287 dwellings were constructed in the Rhondda Valleys and 605 dwellings in the Cynon Valley.
-Much of this development, 452 units, is a result of the construction of dwellings on small sites.
-In order to stimulate growth in the residential market, the LDP has allocated land for the construction of 1,365 dwellings on 21 sites throughout the Northern Strategy Area.
-The sites allocated have been selected in accordance with the criteria contained in Policy AW 2 and will seek to reinforce the roles of the Principal Towns and Key Settlements - 6.46 Details of each of the proposed allocations are contained in Appendix 1.
+- 6.44.
+Between 2001 and 2006, only 287 dwellings were constructed in the Rhondda Valleys and 605 dwellings in the Cynon Valley.
+Much of this development, 452 units, is as a result of the construction of dwellings on small sites.
+In order to stimulate growth in the residential market, the LDP has allocated land for the construction of 1,595 dwellings on 22 sites throughout the Northern Strategy Area.
+The sites allocated have been selected in accordance with the criteria contained in Policy AW 2 and will seek to reinforce the roles of the principal towns and key settlements. - 6.45.
+Details of each of the proposed allocations are contained in Appendix 1.